taufiktw/michal.paluchowski.com/content/posts/starting-out-with-posterous/index.md

 categories:
   - Personal
 short: true
+warning: "Posterous has since been acquired and closed down.
+The blog outlived the platform, but it's hosted elsewhere now."
 ---

 Ten or so may be the number of times I landed on the Posterous home page and "almost" clicked the "register" button.
 I have a blog already, I have a Twitter account.
 Why have another?
 Now I gave in, I'm here.